Maria Intscher-Owrang & Phil Cohen

-The Helm: You recently closed a $3.4M Seed round.
+You recently closed a $3.4M Seed round.
 What will this funding be used for?

 Phil: We’re hiring two material scientists on the chemistry side and a couple people on the hardware side, namely mechanical engineers and industrial designers.
 One of our key milestones is material strength and ensuring that we’re bolstering our material to such a point where it’s commercially viable, particularly as it pertains to footwear.
 We’re aiming to create a commercially viable shoe by the end of the year, while transitioning the machinery from lab scale to pilot scale.